 The CMI website is clearly directed toward its wholesale customers.
 The company does not sell faucets directly to consumers through its website.
 Its list prices are not even displayed on its website and you need to be a wholesale customer to get a copy of its price list.
 But, the site is a good place to get in-depth information about Freendo faucets other than prices.

 The site is well laid out with intuitive navigation.
 The information about its Freendo faucets is reasonably adequate — typically a single image — although a lot of images are "coming soon" and have been coming soon for quite a while) — a brief description of the faucet.

 If clicking through the website proves too tedious, CMI also has its entire faucet catalog available for download in .pdf format.

 Finishes are limited to polished chrome, brushed nickel and oiled bronze.
 Huayi has its own dedicated plating company and can provide faucets in many "exotic" finishes such as copper or polished brass, and such as chrome/brass and chrome/black.
-CMI, however, does not appear to import these special finishes.
+CMI, however, does not offer these special finishes.

 We have not tested the company's customer service response, relying instead on the company's Better Business rating of A+.
 The company has never had a complaint filed against it, a very enviable record.
 CMI is not, however, accredited by the BBB and has, therefore, not undergone the extensive BBB vetting that precedes accreditation.

 Imported faucets made in China comparable to Freendo include: